RepublicHo/simple-todos-manager/README.md

 # Simple-ToDos-Manager

-This project is based on Spring Framework.
+This project is to implement a simple ToDos Manager that performs CRUD (Create, Read, Update and Delete) operations based on Spring Framework.

 ## Steps to set up this project
 1. **Clone the application**